magneticio/vamp.io/content/try vamp/hello-world.md

 ---
 date: 2016-03-09T19:56:50+01:00
 title: Hello world
-menu:
-  main:
-    parent: TRY VAMP
-    identifier: Hello world
-    weight: 05

 ---
-## Overview

 The Vamp hello world quick setup will run Mesos, [Marathon](https://mesosphere.github.io/marathon/) and Vamp inside a local Docker container with Vamp's Marathon driver.
 We will do this in three simple steps (although it's really just one `docker run` command).

+## Overview

-### Quick setup steps:
+### Steps:

 1. Get Docker
 2. Run Vamp